CheinWong/pacmen/README.md

 # Pacmen Game!
-This is a simple pacmen game.
-It allows you to create unlimited pacman and let them move freely within your computer screen!
+This is a simple pacmen game that allows you to create unlimited pacman and let them move freely within your computer screen!

 # How to play
 1. Click on the "Add Pacman" button to create multiple pacman.